apigee/api-platform-samples/learn-edge/response-cache-2/README.md

 In this Learn Edge example, we add a twist to the [response-headers-1](../response-headers-1/README.md) example: we use an Assign Message policy to set headers that show information about the cache including whether there was a cache hit or not.

-**Note:** The Assign Message policy is one of the most commonly used policies in Apigee Edge.
+**Note:** The [Assign Message policy](http://docs.apigee.com/api-services/reference/assign-message-policy) is one of the most commonly used policies in Apigee Edge.
+It is used to create and modify HTTP response and request messages (headers, query parameters, message body, and so on).

 ### Prerequisites